mit-plv/fiat-crypto/README.md

   rewriter from a list of rewrite rules.

 - Rewriter/{NBE, Arith, ArithWithCasts, StripLiteralCasts, ToFancy,
-  ToFancyWithCasts}.v: Use the tactic from RewriterProofsTactics.v
+  ToFancyWithCasts}.v: Use the tactic from RewriterAllTactics.v
   together with the proven list of rewrite rules from RewriterRulesProofs.v to reify and reduce the corresponding pass and generate a rewriter.

-- RewriterProofs.v: `Definition`less file that `Export`s the rewriters
+- RewriterAll.v: `Definition`less file that `Export`s the rewriters
   defined in `Rewriter/*.v`